-Baku is in charge of the Memnon business as Co-CEO since the acquistion by Sony in 2015.
-Since then, Memnon has expanded its services across the world and is currently working on projects with clients in Africa, Middle East, Europe, America and started in the pacific region.
-He has managed many projects with broadcasters and national heritage organizations and strives to help our clients with complex large scale projects.
+Baku is in charge of the Memnon business as Co-CEO since the acquisition by Sony in 2015.
+Since then, Memnon has expanded its services across the world and is currently working on projects with clients in Africa, Middle East, Europe, America and started in the Pacific region.
+He has managed many projects with broadcasters and national heritage organizations and strives to help our clients with complex large-scale projects.

 Let’s Meet at MediaTech 2017!